How to Train a Norwegian Elkhound

 Norwegian Elkhounds are high-energy hound dogs that require consistent mental stimulation and structured training sessions.
 Hound breeds can be independent thinkers, so patience and high-value treats are essential for training success.

-With a typical weight of 48-55 lbs and lifespan of 12-15 yrs, the Norwegian Elkhound requires thoughtful care tailored to their specific breed characteristics.
+48-55 lbs body size, 12-15 yrs expected life — and the Norwegian Elkhound has particular breed-specific care realities worth learning up front, not in reaction to problems.
 Prospective Norwegian Elkhound owners should know that this medium hound breed demands an informed approach to nutrition, exercise, and preventive health management.

 Norwegian Elkhound Training Challenges